MikeTannenbaum/mtdc-2022/_posts/2017-06-23-workplace-experience-as-a-foundation-for-customer-experience.md

 title: Workplace experience as a foundation for customer experience
 date: 2017-06-23T14:22:02-04:00
 author: Mike Tannenbaum
-excerpt: "The experience that a customer has with an organization's products, services, and people, will be an embodiment of the organization's workplace experience, and will reflect back the principles, values, and beliefs of that specific organization.
-(I think.)"
+excerpt: The experience that a customer has with an organization's products, services, and people, will be an embodiment of the organization's workplace experience, and will reflect back the principles, values, and beliefs of that specific organization.
+(I think.)
 layout: post
 guid: http://www.miketannenbaum.com/?p=359
 permalink: /workplace-experience-as-a-foundation-for-customer-experience